Alamao4523/CERBERUS-AGI/README.md

 # ✨ About the Project - About Me

 CERBERUS was crafted over 5+ years work.
-Driven by one obsession: PURE stability.
+Driven by one obsession: PURE stability revolution.
 The only way this can be achieved is to be as native as posible but still remaining truly powerful.
 You can always contact me also if this is of your interest/you see it has potential/you want to hire me